 It was all surprisingly realistic.
 And its success prompted us to start work on another board game for our hundredth release.
 This time it was based on Cluedo, and players had to guess which of the bands we’d murdered, in what venue, and by what means (e.g. was it Tramway at the Hull Adelphi with a dodgy amp lead and bucket of water?).
-And also, in an added twist that gave it a whole extra dimension to Waddington’s original, what the mitigating circumstances had been.
+And also, in an added twist that gave it an extra psychological dimension completely missing in Waddington’s original, what the mitigating circumstances had been.
 In the end, though, we decided it could all be used in evidence against us at some point, and closed the label down instead.

 If you’re wondering why the blue text on the board is a bit fuzzy, by the way, that’s because we drew all the black bits on a piece of card and then Letrasetted the blue stuff onto a plastic overlay.
 This meant that, when Cliftonprint made the printing films, the two layers were slightly different distances from the camera, and also there were reflections from the two surfaces of the overlay.
 So, if anyone out there is considering a similar project, a small piece of advice: either (a) put your blue text on the back of the overlay (though I’m not quite sure how you’d do this with rub-down lettering) or (b) use a computer.